 There are many reasons to create a Will.
 Overall, it makes it must easier and cheaper to handle your affairs after you pass away.
-Here are some specific reasons for a Will:
+Here are some specific reasons to create a Will:

 General Benefits of Having a Will

-- It ensures a clear WRITTEN clear plan for the distribution of assets after your death.
-Provides proof of plan.
+- It ensures a clear WRITTEN plan for the distribution of assets after your death.
+It also provides proof of the plan.

 - A clear plan can help avoid infighting amongst surviving family members

-- It is important means of ensuring that money will go to whom you wish it to go rather than according to state law.
+- It ensures that your money will go to whomever you wish, rather than according to state law.

-- It eliminates need for Insurance bond for Trustees and Guardians
+- It eliminates the need for a bond for the Executor, Trustees, and Guardians

 - This could result in savings of approximately $500 for every $100,000 that the estate is valued at depending upon your State.

 Having a Will Makes the Estate Administration Process Easier

 One of the many reasons to create a Will is that it usually makes the Estate Administration process easier.